nickfloop/floopcli/docs/source/intro/hello.rst

 ==========================================
 We need to define a test and a run environment so we can run our tests to make sure that the code will work during deployment and then run the production code.
 For this purpose, floop uses Docker to create runtime environments with all dependencies and code installed as needed.

-Both the test and run environments will run inside a virtual operating system on your target devices.
-This standardizes your test and production environments across devices, despite different underlying hardware and operating systems installed on that hardware.
+Both the test and run environments will run inside a virtual operating system on your target cores.
+This standardizes your test and production environments across cores, despite different underlying hardware and operating systems installed on that hardware.

 Since testing often requires different dependencies and run behavior than a production environment, we will need one environment build file to test and another to run.